-in that, conditional on the endowment effect, investors also exhibit a disposition effect (Anagol et al. 2018; Hartzmark et al. 2021).
+We note that the switching behavior generated by our model appears to be different from the endowment effect, according to which people already endowed with a risky bet are more willing to take risks than those endowed with a certain amount (Sprenger 2015; Anagol, Balasubramaniam, and Ramadorai 2018).
+Recent evidence suggests that the endowment effect and the disposition effect are two distinct phenomena in that, conditional on the endowment effect, investors also exhibit a disposition effect (Anagol, Balasubramaniam, and Ramadorai 2018; Hartzmark, Hirshman, and Imas 2021).
 Conceptually, the disposition effect characterizes trading responses to past returns and holding-period returns.
 This is particularly relevant during a bubble as asset prices experience dramatic changes in a short period of time.
 In contrast, the endowment effect is deeply rooted in people's assessment of risk when the referent changes.
 If we incorporate the endowment effect into the current model, it would lead to great increases in prices and volume in equilibrium.
 Therefore, our model is robust to the consideration of the endowment effect.

-2 Background and data
+2. Background and Data